william-index/williamanderson2016/content/posts/2015/your-role-as-a-candidate.md

 $subtitle: Understanding your own role in the job hunt, and advice for interviewing successfully
 $dates:
   published: 2015/7/18
-$excerpt: As professionals in software/web engineering, there are many expectations set about what we can do on a technical level.
+excerpt: As professionals in software/web engineering, there are many expectations set about what we can do on a technical level.
 Your career however is more than just writing code, its about making decisions.
 $coverimg: 2015/images/roleascandidate/cover.gif
 $public: true
 ---